Peter537/Soft1-AI-OLA3/part2.md

 **Example notes/idears:**
 - How did adding the 4 T’s enhance clarity, specificity, and tone?
+    - Did the AI respond more like a “role” (e.g., teacher, poet, coder)?

 - What improvements in the output (e.g., more details, better organization, targeted language) did we observe?
+  - Did it feel more on-topic or engaging?

 - Were there any difficulties in specifying the traits, task, tone, or target?
 How did we overcome them?
+    - Was it hard to define the tone?
+The audience?

 - How would we apply these learnings in future prompt designs?
+    - What would we do differently next time?
+    - Would we add more details or examples?

 ### Answer